jrueb/Probestation/README.md

 # DESY FH E-Lab Probe Station PC

 To run the probe station software, click on the Probestation link.
-This executes the command:
+This executes the command
 ```
 C:\Programfiles\Anaconda3\python.exe gui.py D:\Measurements
 ```
-running in the folder:
+running in the folder
 ```
 D:\Probestation
 ```